 In 1736, with the founding of “Big Charity” hospital in New Orleans, Louisiana’s sprawling “safety net” healthcare system for the poor began.
 Governor Huey Long broadly expanded the system two centuries later, including the addition of physician training at the LSU Medical School in New Orleans.
 Ours is the only remaining such system in America, and has the look of a 1927 Ford Model “A” roll-out at the 2013 Detroit Auto Show.
+Talk to doctor is diverticulitis hereditary and the treatment options.

 Just as Hurricane Katrina was the catalyst to shutter Big Charity, so is there now a broader storm of change, including the incoming public policy scud missile, ObamaCare.
-Given that our system for the uninsured was less about healthcare and more about Louisiana political patronage, Governor Bobby Jindal’s predisposition to dismantle the system found its moment.
+Given that our system for the uninsured was less about healthcare (check child painkillers here) and more about Louisiana political patronage, Governor Bobby Jindal’s predisposition to dismantle the system found its moment.
 Using deep cuts in federal Medicare reimbursements as the supposed catalyst, he has opted to “privatize” state hospitals.
 Months into that transition, his supposedly creative destruction of the old system has low and still dropping confidence among those who see what’s coming.
 Here are key reasons:

 1. “Privatization” Means No Public Money … ‘Right?